 Manaslu trek is a moderate trek into the Himalayas of Nepal covering an altitude above 5000 meters, this makes the Manaslu trek a bit difficult due to the lower oxygen level.
-Trekkers need to hike 6-7 hours per day to accomplish the trail, but if we extend the number of days the hiking time will be deduced.
+Trekkers need to hike 6-7 hours per day to accomplish the trail, but if we extend the number of days the hiking time will be reduced.
 This depends upon our time frame.

 So, it is suggested better to maintain continuous physical fitness, prior physical training is not required but is suggested if you don’t have good stamina, having strong determination and a positive attitude towards your destination is the only mantra for the success of the entire Manaslu Trek.

 Government Provision for Manaslu Trek: